camlinke/wordcount/part2.md

 - Alembic - [http://alembic.readthedocs.org/en/latest/](http://alembic.readthedocs.org/en/latest/)
 - Flask-Migrate - [http://flask-migrate.readthedocs.org/en/latest/](http://flask-migrate.readthedocs.org/en/latest/)

 To get started install Postgres on your local computer if you don't have it already.
 Since Heroku uses Postgres it will be good for us to develop locally on the same database.
 If you don't have Postgres installed, [Postgres.app](http://postgresapp.com/) is an easy way to get up and running quick for Mac users.
-Once you have Postgres installed, create a database called *wordcount_dev* to use as our local development database.
-In order to use our newly created database in our Flask app we're going to need to install a few things:
+Once you have Postgres installed and running, create a database called *wordcount_dev* to use as our local development database.
+In order to use our newly created database in the Flask app we're going to need to install a few things:

 ```
 $ workon wordcount
+$ pip install psycopg2
+$ pip install Flask-SQLAlchemy
-$ pip install psycopg2, SQLAlchemy, Flask-Migrate
+$ pip install Flask-Migrate
 $ pip freeze > requirements.txt
 ```